abguermez/Taquin-Game-Development-using-SDL2-in-C/README.md

 # Taquin-Game-Development-using-SDL2-in-C
-In this project, I developed a Taquin game using the SDL2 library and the C programming language.
+In this project, we developed a Taquin game using the SDL2 library and the C programming language.
 The game featured a graphical user interface, allowing players to move tiles and rearrange the board to solve the puzzle.
-I implemented various game mechanics and features, such as the ability to shuffle the board and track the player's progress.
+We implemented various game mechanics and features, such as the ability to shuffle the board and track the player's progress.
 ## - Why SDL2?
 I used the SDL2 library in C to build my taquin game for several reasons.
 Firstly, SDL2 is a powerful and popular cross-platform library that provides access to audio, graphics, input, and networking functionalities.
 This allowed me to create a smooth and engaging gaming experience with responsive controls and high-quality visuals.
 Additionally, SDL2 is relatively easy to learn and use, making it a great choice for developers of all skill levels.
 Finally, SDL2 has excellent documentation and an active community, which provided me with valuable resources and support throughout the development process.
 Overall, I found that SDL2 was the ideal choice for creating my taquin game, and I would recommend it to anyone looking to build a similar project.
 ## - Guide to use SDL2?